Who we are

 - Utility companies (and their representatives) and Council Tax Departments to ensure billing details are correct.

 - Third parties providing services on our behalf.
-For example a mailing company distributing our letters or a debt collection agency pursuing former tenant arrears.
+For example a mailing company distributing our letters, our tenant portal provider or a debt collection agency pursuing former tenant arrears.

 - Agencies committed to protecting public funds and/or preventing fraud in line with the National Fraud Initiative.